-Once the student satisfactorily completes the initial eight hours with a cumulative GPA of at least a B (3.0), the student's status will change to be fully admitted.
+Once the student satisfactorily completes the initial eight hours with a cumulative average of at least a B (3.0), the student's status will change to be fully admitted.
 Students whose cumulative GPA falls below 3.0 within the first eight hours of study will be subject to dismissal from the program.
 A student dismissed for failure to meet the conditions of this admission status may reapply after one year and must meet full admission criteria for the master's program, in addition to any requirements stipulated at the time of dismissal, to be considered for readmission.

-In order to meet full admission status, the Dean of the School of Counseling, the Dean of the School of Ministry, or the Director of Admissions must clear a student who is admitted conditionally.
+In order to meet full admission status, the Director of Admissions must clear a student who is admitted conditionally.